CoreNetwork/ToS/README.md

 ### Changes by Core Network:

-1. Removed the requirement to read rules before accepting.
-Design your messages to make it apparent that they need to run another command.
+1. Added a config option to remove the requirement to read rules before accepting (`Options.RequireToReadRules`) – it’s off by default.
 2. ToS message will be also displayed on login.
-This allows to edit notification frequency to something sane like 15-30 minutes not default 10 seconds.
+3. Edited default config messages and config values – disabled all event checks and set notification frequency to 15 minutes.
-3. Mavenized the project so it can be built with Jenkins
+4. Mavenized the project so it can be built with Jenkins

 Above changes allow to use the plugin as a one-off notification for all players logging into your server and allowing them to unsubscribe once they saw the message.
-If you want to be strict and actually use this to force acceptance of your ToS/rules, please use the [original version](http://www.spigotmc.org/resources/tos.100/) as our changes remove the strict nature of the plugin (we recommend disabling every event check as well).

 Most recent of this plugin can be found at http://build.core-network.us:8080/job/ToS/